yachty66/Stablecharacter/README.md

 i am thinking if i than should rather create 32 unique bots (all 16 personalities twice because of gender) or if i should have one bot only (i still can give him the personality traits but the bot will not have the profile image of the respective mbti type).

-i can still make a single class i guess.
+i am sending now a single dm to a user. how can i

+free version:

+- 50 messages limit
+- inside thread

+paid version:

+- chat via dm
+- better model
+- unlimited messages
+- bot sends images

 ## tasks